RadSton/PSA-RE/web/Configuration_Doc.md

 ## ENABLE_WEB_UI: Enable the single page application

 If this is is false the static host of `STATIC_WEB_ROOT` is disabled and `index.html` wont be automaticly sent for request `GET /*`

+## ENABLE_WEB_EDITING: Enable editing of messages in the web ui

+This config option decides if the `/api/v1/editing` enpoints will be active and if the web ui will show edit buttons.

 ## ENABLE_COLOR_LOGGING: Enable ansi codes in console logging